Are inhaled antibiotics helpful against persistent infection with Pseudomonas aeruginosa in people with cystic fibrosis (CF)?

 To evaluate the effects of long-term inhaled antibiotic therapy in people with cystic fibrosis on clinical outcomes (lung function, frequency of exacerbations and nutrition), quality of life and adverse events (including drug-sensitivity reactions and survival).

 We searched the Cochrane Cystic Fibrosis Trials Register, compiled from electronic database searches and handsearching of journals and conference abstract books.
 We also searched ongoing trials registries.

-Date of last search: 13 February 2018.
+Date of last search: 28 June 2022.

 We selected trials where people with cystic fibrosis received inhaled anti-pseudomonal antibiotic treatment for at least three months, treatment allocation was randomised or quasi-randomised, and there was a control group (either placebo, no placebo or another inhaled antibiotic).